 Herbs also do well in a shady garden.
 Who says that just because you are rationing food that it has to taste bad?
 Herbs will enhance any meal you will make and they are super easy to grow.
 However, herbs are probably better to be planted in a pot than in the actual garden so they don’t take up so much room in your garden.
 Be extra careful when growing mint, because it will take over your garden in the blink of an eye!

 Tomatoes are next up on the list.
 Just one tomato plant can produce up to 20 pounds of tomatoes!
 Tomatoes are also so versatile.
 They can be canned, sun-dried, and frozen to be preserved or having it in food wax to last longer.
 Tomatoes are a great source of potassium, which is great because if you live in the United States, you probably can’t grow bananas.

 You may be wondering why we have spent so much time talking about planting vegetables for small gardens and not really touching on fruits.
 The reason is that most fruits grow on bushes or trees.
 Both of these take a lot of time and a lot of room to grow—which you may not have.
-You may be better off stocking up on freeze-dried fruit buckets from Valley Food Storage instead of growing your own for this reason.
+You may be better off stocking up on freeze dried fruit buckets from Valley Food Storage instead of growing your own for this reason.
 Meat is also going to be a hot commodity when SHTF, especially in suburbia and the city, because there are usually strict laws about owning farm animals in these areas.
-We suggest storing freeze-dried meat or preserving harden vegetables if you live in a city for this reason.
+We suggest storing freeze-dried meat.